refaktor/rye-fyne/README.md

 ## Current status

-Most widgets and functions work.
+Most widgets work.
+We just created a (CookBook with plenty of examples](https://ryelang.org/cookbook/rye-fyne/examples/).
+Next step will be to update this
+README and repository in general.
+To provide prebuild binaries, etc ... stay tuned.

 ## A Cookbook